Stephen's Island gecko

 The Stephen's Island gecko (Toropuku stephensi), also known commonly as the Cook Strait striped gecko, Stephen's sticky-toed gecko, and the striped gecko, is a species of gecko in the genus Toropuku in the family Diplodactylidae.
 The species is endemic to New Zealand.

 Taxonomy and etymology

-The holotype of T. stephensi is in the collection of the Museum of New Zealand Te Papa Tongarewa.The genus name, Toropuku, derives from the Maori word for "secret" or "stealthy".
+The holotype of T. stephensi is in the collection of the Museum of New Zealand Te Papa Tongarewa.The genus name, Toropuku, derives from the Māori word for "secret" or "stealthy".
 The specific name, stephensi, refers to Stephens Island, New Zealand.
 Toropuku was believed to be a monotypic genus until the 2020 description of Toropuku inexpectatus.

 Habitat

 The preferred natural habitats of T. stephensi are coastal forest and shrubland, at altitudes from sea level to 225 m.
 T. stephensi is known from several small islands in the Cook Strait between North Island and South Island of New Zealand.
 It was first described from Stephens Island, and occurs in higher densities on Maud Island.
 In 2019, a population was also established on Puangiangi Island.
 A discontinuous population found in the Coromandel Peninsula of North Island was given its own species, T. inexpectatus, in 2020.